Research Experience for Undergraduates (REU)

 Application Process

 The application opens December 7.
-There is a new application process this year.
 Applications are processed centrally for many different REU programs through the National Science Foundation's Education and Training Application (NSF ETAP).
-The link to the application is now open.
+The link to the website is now open but the link for Rochester is not yet open.

 You may also visit https://etap.nsf.gov and search opportunities by keywords such as Physics or Physics University of Rochester depending how many results you want to see